cdelgehier/oio-docs/doc/source/admin-guide/operations_add_rawx.rst

     | n/a            |               1 | 10.0.0.36:6211 |
     +----------------+-----------------+----------------+

-Whether you have installed a new rdir or not, you will have to launch the following command to create the assignation:
+Whether you have installed a new rdir or not, you will must launch the following command to create the assignation:

 .. code-block:: text